mrocklin/slides/scipy-2017.md

     2. Get new features (more about this throughout the talk)
     3. Scale out if necessary
     4. Almost always more efficient than multiprocessing scheduler
-2. Dask collections have advanced:
+2. Dask collections have advanced:  # TODO: remove this
     1. More mature and complete
     2. More advanced algorithms (like dense linear algebra)
 3. The "distributed" scheduler is lightweight